akshaya-biswal/hashnode/clxtwvwil000c09l6dliecvg8.md

 ---

-Bubble Sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
-This process is repeated until the list is sorted.
+Bubble Sort is an algorithm that sorts an array from the highest value to the lowest value.

+The word 'Bubble' comes from how this algorithm works, it makes the highest values 'bubble up'.

 **Explanation**